Why do I have to pay rates?

 The NSW Valuer General is the statutory independent valuing authority in NSW.
 The valuation process is something Council cannot influence.
 Land is valued by the Valuer General under the Valuation of Land Act 1916.
 These valuations are carried out approximately every three years and you should get a valuation notice after it is done.
-The latest valuation notice is scheduled to be issued in March/April 2020.
+The last valuation notice was issued in Jan/April 2023.

 I don’t agree with the value of my property

 You have 60 days to submit an objection to the NSW Valuer General.
 You will still have to pay rates while your objection is considered - Section 36 of the Valuation of Land Act 1916.

 The Valuer General will advise you of the outcome of your objection.
 If you still don't agree with the valuation, you can appeal to the Land and Environment Court.